Deutsche Telekom faces tough call on U.S. mobile exit

 Despite T-Mobile's recent turnaround, Deutsche Telekom's foray into the United States, which began with the acquisition of VoiceStream for $50.7 billion in 2000, has not been smooth.

-Deutsche Telekom has written down the value of T-Mobile US by almost two-thirds in the past decade, and for years spent billions to prop it up and pay for costly network upgrades.
+Deutsche Telekom has written down the value of T-Mobile US by almost two-thirds in the past decade, and for years sent billions to prop it up and pay for costly network upgrades.

 The unit's struggles explain why Deutsche Telekom was eager to sell to AT&T in 2011 when Hoettges was group finance chief.
 When the deal failed, Hoettges began negotiating the purchase of smaller player MetroPCS to help T-Mobile bulk up.
 That deal - along with a $6 billion break-up fee from AT&T including cash and mobile spectrum - put T-Mobile back on the growth track.